theOGognf/rl8/README.rst

 Related Projects
 ================

+* `PureJaxRL`_: PureJaxRL is a high-performance, end-to-end RL library.
+Think of it like **rl8**'s Jax equivalent, but more general in that it doesn't focus on infinite horizon tasks.
 * `RL Games`_: RL Games is a high performance RL library built around popular environment protocols.
 * `RLlib`_: Ray's RLlib is the industry standard RL library that supports many